South Bend Circuit Breaker Installation

 What Are the Different Types of Electrical Panels?

 Electrical panels break up power into sub-circuits, It plays an important role in protecting you against accidents like short circuits.
-There are several types of different electrical panels that vary in technology and application.
-Below are a few examples of these different panels.
+There are 4 different types of electrical panels: main breaker panels, fuse boxes, main lug panels, and subpanels.
+Below are further explanations of each of panel type: